 I Treated My Dog With Proin For Her Incontinence Problem

 My dog "Rose" became incontinent when she was seventeen.
 I tried everything to help her out with "her problem".
 My vet recommended the drug Proin as a last resort.
-You see Rose's incontinence was causing sever skin problems with urine scalding.
+You see Rose's incontinence was causing severe skin problems with urine scalding.
 I started Rose on Proin, and all seemed well, her accidents diminished, and her skin condition cleared.
 She was on the drug for about two months, and she developed seizures.
 The vet recommended we take Rose off of the Proin.
-In a matter of weeks "rose had a sever seizure, and was left immobile.
+In a matter of weeks "rose had a severe seizure, and was left immobile.
 She had to be put down.
 I felt lots of guilt for having used Proin on Rose.
 However, as the vet pointed out Rose was very up there in age, and he felt the seizure may have come with her advanced age

 Homeopathic Treatments For Treating Dog Incontinence

 Please Read Visitors Reviews On The Drug Proin.

 The drug Proin is the most commonly prescribed drug for dogs with urinary incontinence.
 Before you give the drug to your dog, please research, and check side effects that can occur with the drug Proin.

 "Proin Seemed to speed her passing"

 "Our 5-Year-old spaniel went downhill after taking Proin, she did have other medical conditions, but this seemed to speed her passing, within 7 days."

 " Do NOT USE Proin !
 Our 3 yr old boxer was placed on this drug a month ago (2 tablets per day, for spay incontinence).